census-recensement/portal/about_en.md

 The CCDDP project advocates for national collaboration to ensure long-term preservation and access to the wide variety of historical census data sources held by government and academic institutions.
 If you are a creator of secondary census data products, we encourage you to consider sharing your research outputs in a repository such as Borealis and to let us know about your work

-## Did you know?

-If you cite or tag your datasets with keywords including source materials such as “census data”, we can include it in the CCDDP inventory and help others discover your work.

 ## Harmful language statement